default search action

 , Elias P. Duarte Jr.:

 Bio-inspired event dissemination in dynamic and decentralized networks.
-223-224 - Ernesto Sánchez, Giovanni Squillero
+223-224 - Ernesto Sánchez

 , Alberto Paolo Tonda